akka/akka-grpc/CONTRIBUTING.md

 We follow the standard GitHub [fork & pull](https://help.github.com/articles/using-pull-requests/#fork--pull) approach to pull requests.
 Just fork the official repo, develop in a branch, and submit a PR!

 You're always welcome to submit your PR straight away and start the discussion (without reading the rest of this wonderful doc, or the README.md).
-The goal of these notes is to make your experience contributing to Akka HTTP as smooth and pleasant as possible.
+The goal of these notes is to make your experience contributing to Akka gRPC as smooth and pleasant as possible.
 We're happy to guide you through the process once you've submitted your PR.

 # The Akka Community